Complete condensation of photon noise in nonlinear dissipative systems: Quantum theory of a nonlinear resonator with frequency-dependent loss

 with $\rho(0) = \rho_I(0)$ being the initial state of the system and reservoir.
-As we will primarily be interested in the application of this framework at optical frequencies, we will consider the reservoir to be in its vacuum state.
+As we will primarily be interested in the application of this framework at optical frequencies, we will consider the reservoir to be in its vacuum state (i.e., negligible thermal population).
 The dynamics of the resonator and end-mirror are obtained by taking the partial trace with respect to the bath ($\dot{\rho}_{ad} \equiv \text{tr}_b\rho$), such that

 Upon taking the trace with respect to the bath, the term which is linear in $V_I$ will vanish, and the equation of motion becomes